Updated April 7, 2021

 To monitor social distancing, many restaurants will be limiting the number of guests who visit and reservations may be required in advance.
 Limited seating, more space between tables for social distancing, and increased sanitation between diners may result in longer wait times and/or less availability, so if you want to ensure a seat at your favorite restaurant, it’s best to book in advance.

 While you may be tempted to dine out with a big group, smaller groups are encouraged.
 Check with a restaurant on group size limitations in advance before booking.

 Sonoma County restaurants are now allowed to offer both indoor and outdoor in-person dining.
 Restaurants are allowed to open indoors with 50% capacity or a maximum of 200 people, whichever is fewer.

 Many hotels have implemented new processes to minimize person-to-person interactions, such as mobile check-in, contactless check-out, and pre-designated times for checking in and out.

 Hotels are going above and beyond when it comes to sanitation, including the regular disinfecting of all public spaces such as front desk counters and lobbies, elevators, door handles, public bathrooms, room keys, gym equipment, and high-touch surfaces.

 While you can still enjoy many great amenities, some hotel facilities may be off-limits or adjusted during your stay.
-It’s common for breakfast buffets to now be served as breakfast-in-bed, pool lounges available by reservation only, and fitness classes to be reduced in size and held outdoors only.
+It’s common for breakfast buffets to now be served as breakfast-in-bed, pool lounges available by reservation only, and fitness classes to be reduced in size or held outside.